 Federal.
 Federal correctional chaplains work for the Bureau of Prisons (BOP) in the U.S. and the Correctional Service Canada (CSC) in Canada.
 In the U.S. chaplains are employees of the BOP and in Canada they are contractors.
 The contract is between the Nazarene district and the CSC.
 The district receives the contracted funds from CSC and then pays the chaplain's salary.
 Normally, in the U.S. a BOP chaplain begins at the General Service (GS) 12 level.
-The CSC web site is http://www.csc-scc.gc.ca/text/prgrm/chap/contract/protrc-eng.shtml

-Education: In the U.S. the BOP requires a bachelor's degree from an accredited college/university and a Master of Divinity degree from an accredited graduate school or seminary.
-In Canada, a post secondary first theological degree (usually the M.Div) is required.
+Education.
+In the U.S. the BOP requires a bachelor's degree from an accredited college/university and a Master of Divinity degree from an accredited graduate school or seminary.
+In Canada, a post-secondary first theological degree (usually the M.Div.) is required.
 The states vary in terms of educational requirements.
 Interested persons should reference the state's web site for the latest information.